 In the above example, no class is given for the port.
 If a port with the specified name already exists in the class for entity A, then that port is the one referenced.
 Otherwise, a new port is created in Ptolemy II by calling the newPort() method of the container.
-Alternatively, we can specify a class name, as in
+Alternatively, we can specify a class name, as in ptolemy.actor.TypedIOPort

 '''

 <entity name="A" class="classname">

-<port name="out" class="classname"/>
+cport name="out" class="classname"/>

 </entity>

 '''